Daferia/ultimate_Quiz_P2/README.md

 ## Future Features

 + I plan to continue to add more features as I learn new technologies throughout the course.
-+ I plan to add a phone app tht will allow pubquiz mode to be played by the different users as the questions come up for the Pub Quiz Master.
++ I plan to add a phone app that will allow pub quiz mode to be played by the different users as the questions come up for the Pub Quiz Master.
-+ I want to save the ability to save score to a database as this app will be used during out pub quiz nights at work.
++ I want to save the ability to save the score to a database as this app will be used during our pub quiz nights.

 \
 &nbsp;